DannyBoyNYC/deverell.dev/content/blog/incremental-builds/index.md

 ---
 title: Incremental Builds
 date: "2020-04-29"
-description: An account of what I learned when I investigated incemental builds.
+description: An account of what I learned when I investigated incremental builds.
 ---

 Since I was using an old template I went ahead and updated all dependencies only to find that Helmet was now a named export.